schooltool-project/schooltool-book/source/courses.rst

    .. image:: images/courses-0.png

 Then, click the **New Course** button and fill out the form.
-A title is required; a description is optional:
+A title is required.
+Description, course and government ID's and credits are optional:

    .. image:: images/courses-1.png